 The Employee and Family Assistance Program (EFAP) is a confidential counseling and wellness resource service for Alberta Public Service employees (including wage employees) and their immediate family members.
-Morneau Shepell delivers EFAP to APS employees.
+LifeWorks (formerly Morneau Shepell) delivers EFAP to APS employees.
 The Alberta Public Service Commission sponsors the program.

-If you are an Alberta Public Service employee, you and your immediate family members can access wellness resources and supports through the Employee and Family Assistance Program.
-Immediate family members include:
+If you are an Alberta Public Service employee you and your eligible family members can access wellness resources and supports through the Employee and Family Assistance Program.

 You can access EFAP resources and services, including counselling, in several ways.
 Support is provided anywhere in Alberta or Canada and is available 24-hours a day, 7 days a week: